 38.3 Financial risk management objectives

 The main risk arising from the Group's financial instruments are cash flow interest rate risk, liquidity risk and credit risk.
-The Board of the Holding Company reviews and agrees policies for managing these risks as summarised below.
+The board reviews and agrees policies for managing these risks as summarised below.